johnbillion/wp-crontrol/readme.md

 ## Description

-// need a test on github actions which runs the tests against the thing that the 10up action builds
-// or the tests on GHA should always use the built version

 WP Crontrol enables you to view and control what's happening in the WP-Cron system.
 From the admin screens you can:

  * View all cron events along with their arguments, recurrence, callback functions, and when they are next due.